 The Network is funded through the NICHD

-Contraception Research Branch (CRB) (formerly the Contraception Discovery and Development Branch) and includes 19 sites for clinical evaluation of new female contraceptives and two sites for male contraceptives.
+Contraception Research Branch (CRB) and includes 19 sites for clinical evaluation of new female contraceptives and two sites for male contraceptives.
 Sites are located at university research centers and medical centers across the country.
 Each site employs a qualified obstetrician/gynecologist (for female-focused sites) or andrologist/urologist (for male-focused sites), study coordinator, and data/research manager, and has access to clinical facilities capable of recruiting for and conducting phase I, II, and III clinical trials.

 The Network is funded through contracts and utilizes a Scientific Advisory Committee to advise on research topics and directions.
 The Scientific Advisory Committee is composed of outside experts in the fields of basic and clinical contraceptive research, pharmacology, and epidemiology.
 The Network also relies on a Statistical and Clinical Coordinating Center to monitor trials and coordinate data from all of its studies.